replikation/poreCov/README.md

 * add Docker to the user: `sudo usermod -a -G docker $USER`
 ### Singularity
 * Singularity installation [here](https://singularity.lbl.gov/install-linux)
-* if you cant use Docker
+* if you can't use Docker
 ### Conda (not recommended)
 * Conda installation [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 * install Nextflow and Singularity via conda (not cluster compatible) - and use the `singularity` profile